moudy/broccoli-taco/README.md

 Issues and pull requests are welcome!
 Tests along with changes are also very welcome.

 The best way to develop is to clone the project and then run [npm link](https://www.npmjs.org/doc/cli/npm-link.html) from inside the project folder.
-Tnen you can create a test site and run `npm link broccoli-taco` to link your project's broccoli-taco depenency to the cloned repo.
+Then you can create a test site and run `npm link broccoli-taco` to link your project's broccoli-taco depenency to the cloned repo.

-Tests can be run with
+Tests can be run with `make test`.

-    cd test/sites/basic/
-    npm install
-    cd test/sites/dynamic/
-    npm install
-    cd test/sites/mounted/
-    npm install
-    npm test

 ### Todos/Ideas